chanceme/emueeprom/README.md

 ## Getting Started

-You can clone the repository using giy by issuing the following command:
+You can clone the repository using git by issuing the following command:

 ```
 $ git clone https://github.com/chanceme/emueeprom.git